Temporary Exhibition—May 20 through October 29, 2022

 Linked by association and collaboration, this show represents a community of artists that capture a unique post-industrial zeitgeist.
 While their works speak to a broad range of modern-day concepts and are not limited to literal manifestations of iron-inspired works, other works offer a more direct line of interpretation of this treasured National Historic Landmark.

-Flow from the Furnace opens May 20 with a free, public, drop-in reception from 6:00 to 9:00 p.m. and will remain on view through October 29, 2022.
+Flow from the Furnace opened on May 20 with a free, public, drop-in reception and will remain on view through October 29, 2022.
 Artists include: Pati Beachley, Angela Biederman, David Scott Brozovich, Jerome Charles, Conor Clarke, Matt Crane, Nicole Czapinski, Katy DeMent, Keith Garcia, Glen Gardner, Max Gonzales, Paige Henry, Allison Hester, Nicholas “Cricket” Hodgson, Ricardo Iamurri Robinson, Kemist, Sandy Kessler-Kaminski, Jan Loney, Chris McGinnis, Eddie Opat, Ed Parrish, Jr., Ken Payne, Shane Pilster, Curtis Reaves, Rhiannon Scheidt, Vaughn Washburn, and more!

 Hours & Admission*